benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 Rather, be aware that [systemic][systemic-bias] and [unconscious][unconscious-bias] biases affect how you perceive people.

-Biases may result in you perceiving behaviours of some groups of people differently, than the behaviours of people from the group that’s most common in your organization.
+Biases may result in you perceiving behaviours of some groups of people differently than the behaviours of people from the group that’s most common in your organization.

 You might not perceive people from underrepresented groups as leaders.
 While they may actually be leading.
 So, consider